-This isn't the only way to find a work placement though.
+Many employers recruit BU students into placements and advertise their vacancies on our jobs vacancy database MyCareerHub.
 You are encouraged to look for opportunities on your own and if you find a company you'd like to work for it's worth approaching them to find out about the possibility of a work placement.
-If you go down this route, we can offer advice about how best to make contact and what steps to take next.
-Find out more about placements on the FAQ page.
+We can offer advice about how best to make contact and what steps to take next.
+Find out more about placements on the FAQs page.

 If you are on a Health & Social Care course that involves mandatory placements, these will typically be arranged for you to ensure you gain all the experience required for your qualification.
 Details of the kind of placements you will go on during your degree are listed on each individual course page – and there is further information about placements in the Faculty of Health & Social Sciences section.